zachross015/music-research/scratchpad.md

 # 05/05/2025

 The trick to holding to sticks is just to make a fist with the stick in it, then move the thumb up and loosen the fingers.

+Okay so I didn't scome up with much of a promt to day but I still need to continue this one thing i know i need to work on is mainly just answering all the questions and the problems that others could have so what are more problems that i may have not thought about before what were my problems is ego drumming a main problem i think people see speed and want to play fst what bout getting gigs are they really intent on having a gig right off the bat or maybe no even that maybe just people to jam with like do they already have alot of friends that play and feel self concious about ont being able to play how do they go about finindg new musicians if they aren't already involved in a group do other people tend to go out of their way to find new communities or are they home bodies are they dopamine slaves i feel like anyone trying to play and instruemtn isnt a dopamine slave like amanda wants to learn to plapy to express herself more creatively are there alot of people like that like some people decorate houses some people do gardens some people just love art like brandi likes painting and stuff like that like i feel like more holistic pelle want to learn instruments especially onse they have played before but why drums speicifically like what problems do they have i feel like i really dont know how to get the answer to this question maybe the problem isnt coming up with the solution on my own so much as actually asking people learning drums whats stopping them like is there a way i can get a focus group together or some kind of study where i go out and learn whats preventing people from actually picking up drums like what are the biggest factors i feel like for most people its sound like having a place to actually go and play i dont think most people carea bout mastery so much as getting their heart out so like maybe i also need to find a study talking about the health benefits of drumming or even use my own recordings or something because there are alot of calories burned in drumming like an hour show is at least 300 calories which is alot more than any other dinstrument but yea like i feel like i understand my issues with drumming mainly the too loud the space the ergonomics but beyond that what are all the other resistances like when i first got my kit why did it take 6 months for me to play it i think because personally i felt like i needed permission to play it like i had the kit and i was drawn to it but i didn't even know how to set it up but i remember after that first lesson danny taught me how to set up the set completely and it was like having someone with knowledge tell me how to sit at a kit was all i needed to actually sit and play and i remember after that i went home and practiced playing for like a week straight and its like he also taught me alot about just listening to music to hear and pick out the notes understand whats being played but most of what drove me forward was my own drive and curioiusty something thats been there since the beginning and i feel like with amanda something thats really going to help is having a song to demonstrate all this wiwth like having something to work towards understanding her music a little better especially but yeah idk what other problems do beginners face what are their resistances to practice maybe time constraints but 2 minutes is all it takes max 20 minutes a day to begin with its just about playing and getting better later be more dilligent later maybe all they need is permission to start to be told that congradulations now youre officially a drummer youre allowed to do whatever the fuck you want now and no one can say otherwise maybe theyre afraid because their parents discouraged art as meaningless when its so full of meaning its so fully beauty and spirituality like being told that drums is a way of communicating with the Gods has really been one of the most impactful things ive heard in a long tim from Jojo and the Rumero its fascinating hearing about this whole other life style this religiion of drumming how do i continue to spread the love when i cant even understand the problem how can li create something valueable that they feel dumb rejecting it thats the question im trying to answer and truthfully i have no idea because its been so long since ive touched and instrument so like how do you even get answers to ghis question how do you find the case study who do you ask when you don't have a following how do you get an answer to this like i have 300 followers on instagram but none of them can answer this question because all of them already play instruments this is directed to an entirely different audience of people who have never touched a drum set or who are just starting it maybe they have a kit maybe they dont its possible they played uitar before its possible they havent who even wants drum lessons like i love the groove and the rhythm the feeling of making someone dance the power of commanding a room the power to control the band i no longer fear the power i once felt victim to i feel like im gaining a much broader control over it in an influential way not to be confused with domineering or manipulation or abuse of authority i just feel like i understand the instrument i posess and the respect for what i do but what do they want they want a glimpse of that power they live in a world where that power was taken away from them where their voice was silenced they lived in a world where they had to ask permission all their life to be themselves and they finally want an outlit where they can be whoever they want to be and be heard doing so they want to feel themselves and they want everyone in the room to feel the groove that they eminate the rhythm they walk to they want to inspire they want to connect and live hramoniously they want to be a trusted backbone a supportive cahrracter a generous mind for the world of musicians and the life they live. #soc